-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (Y/N) JUSTIFICATION/COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA Non-Negotiable 1.
-ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course 12 by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s).
-1a) Items and/or sets of items directly reflect the language of individual standards.
+CRITERIA INDICATORS OF SUPERIOR QUALITY RIA INDICATORS OF SUPERIOR QUALITY JUSTIFICATION/COMMENTS SECTION I: NON-NEGOTIABLE CRITERIA Non-Negotiable 1.
+ALIGNMENT OF TEST ITEMS: 90% of test items and/or sets of items exhibit alignment to the full intent of the CCSSM for that grade or course ^{1 2} by eliciting direct, observable evidence of the degree to which a student can independently demonstrate the targeted standard(s).
+WS: Individual standards.
 For example, 6.EE.3 puts the emphasis on applying properties of operations and generating equivalent expressions, not just mechanically simplifying.
-Most items aligned to a single standard should assess the central concern of the standard in question.
-Yes The language of the individual standards is also aligned with the questions.
-For example, Form A items 4, 8, and 15 target 3.OA.A.1, and these items require interpreting products of whole numbers as required by the standard.
+Most items aligned to a single standard should assess The language of the individual standards is also aligned with the questions.
+For example, Form C items 3 and 13 target 6.EE.A.3, and these items require selecting equivalent expressions as required by the standard.
 This criterion applies to fixed form or CAT assessments, whether summative assessments or a set of interim/benchmark assessments.
 All items and/or sets of items should reflect the metric.
-Yes No 1b) Items and/or sets of items align with PARCC's evidence tables for grades 3-8 and adhere to content limitations outlined in that document.
+1b) Items and/or sets of items align with PARCC's evidence tables for grades 3-8 and adhere to content limitations outlined in that document.
 All limitations for all grade K-HS provided in footnotes of the CCSSM are also followed.
 For example, in Grade 3 denominators for fractions are limited to 2, 3, 4, 6 and 8.
-Yes Not all items are aligned with PARCC'S evidence tables and footnotes of the CCSSM although these items are fewer than 10% of the total items.
-For example, Form B item 2 includes answer choices with denominators with of 7.
-Also, Form B item 9 requires an answer with a denominator of 5.
-1c) The overall set of items reflect the progressions in the Standards. • For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
-Yes Most items in the overall set of items reflect the progression in the standards.
-An exception is Item 11 on Form A which emphasizes rate over equal groups.
-1d) Within the complete set of items, there are items which assess all levels of the content hierarchy, including cluster headings.
+Yes Items are aligned with PARCC'S evidence tables and the footnotes of the CCSSM.
+For example on the benchmark assessment Form A question 1, the students must be knowledgeable of GCF of two whole numbers less than or equal to 100 and the least common multiple of two whole numbers less than or equal to 12.
+Yes No 1c) The overall set of items reflect the progressions in the Standards.
+For example, multiplication and division items in grade 3 emphasize equal groups, with no rate problems (grade 6 in CCSS).
+Yes The overall set of items reflects the progression in the standards 1d) Within the complete set of items, there are items which assess all levels of the content hierarchy, including cluster headings.
 Yes There are items that address individual standards and cluster headings.
-For example, Form D items 4 and 15 target cluster 3.OA.A.
+For example, Form A item 22 targets cluster 6.RP.A.
 1e) Using the number system appropriate to the grade level.
 For example, in grade 3 there are some items involving fractions greater than 1; in the middle grades, arithmetic and algebra use the rational number system, not just the integers.
-Yes Each item uses numbers appropriate to grade 3.
+Yes Each item uses numbers appropriate to grade 6.

 1 Refer also to the K-8 Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013) and the High School Publishers' Criteria for the Common Core State Standards for Mathematics (Spring 2013).
 2 See the Quality Criteria Checklist for Mathematics.